This section contains information on

 Fencing in Victoria

-If you want to replace or repair the boundary fence, you or your neighbour need to reach an agreement or have a Magistrate decide for you.
+If you want to replace or repair the boundary fence, you or your neighbour need to reach a civil agreement.
 Your local Council has no authority to resolve disputes over fencing.

 Here’s some helpful information: